The Difference Between Cross-Stitch, Embroidery and Needlepoint

 - Surprising Benefits of Needlepoint, Hand Embroidery and Cross-Stitch

-Machine embroidery, hand-embroidery, cross-stitch and needlepoint are all artistic ways of expression, but each form is very different, both in terms of final effects and the materials used.
-Below you will find valuable information on the differences between each of these crafting methods that hopefully that can help you decide which is right for your next project.
+Machine embroidery, hand-embroidery, cross-stitch and needlepoint are all artistic ways of expression, but each form is very different, both in terms of final effects and their materials.
+Below you will find valuable information on the differences between these crafting methods that hopefully can help you decide which is right for your next project.

 What Are the Different Types of Embroidery?

 Embroidery is a broad term referring to the art of decorating material with needle and thread.
-There are both machine-driven embroidery methods as well as hand-driven embroidery methods.
-We will explain the pros and cons of each in this article.
+There are both machine-driven embroidery methods as well as hand-driven embroidery methods, and we will explain the pros and cons of each.

-Embroidery machines have become important tools in the apparel industry, where they are used to mass produce complex designs.
-A design is created using computer software, the software is installed on the machine and the machine creates the embroidery.
-Companies who want t-shirts with their logo embroidered on them will use embroidery machines, for example.
+Embroidery machines have become important tools in the apparel industry, where they are used to mass-produce complex designs.
+A design is created using computer software, the software is installed on the machine, and the machine creates the embroidery.
+Companies who want t-shirts with their logo embroidered on them, for example, will use embroidery machines to mass produce their shirts.

 Embroidery machines are not only available for commercial use.
 You can buy a personal embroidery machine for your home to create more complex designs more easily.
 Some embroidery machines are also sewing machines, while others are embroidery-only.